gcrico/swift-mailer-psr-logger-plugin/README.md

 Logs swift mailer activity with a (PSR-3) logger.

-There are [https://packagist.org/search/?q=psr/log](several psr/log implementations) out there.
+There are [several psr/log implementations](https://packagist.org/search/?q=psr/log) out there.